scrossuk/locic/docs/Templates.rst

 The interface, which is itself templated, requires that the parameter type 'T' to class 'Class' has the comparison operator specified.
 Note that constructors specified in interfaces can only be used in the context of template type parameters; it is meaningless (and will cause a compile-time error) to attempt to construct an interface itself outside of a template.

-Since primitive types are modelled as objects, even with their implementation being identical to C, they can also be used as template parameters:
+Since :doc:`primitive types are objects <PrimitiveObjects>`, even with their implementation being identical to C, they can also be used as template parameters:

 .. code-block:: c++